Cost of Laying Turf

 Large garden – 450m² | £1,080 | £1,575 | £2,115 | £11,250 |

-Laying the turf itself is the shortest part of the job – your main time is going to be taken up preparing the soil.
+Laying the turf itself is the shortest part of the job – your main time is going to be spent preparing the soil.
 This preparation will include removing any existing surface, digging down to a suitable level, preparing the existing soil and adding topsoil or soil improver before laying the turf.

-And many about turf specialists recommend you actually leave it for up to 6 weeks for the soil to settle between doing the preparation and laying the turf.
+Many turf specialists recommend you actually leave it for up to 6 weeks for the soil to settle between doing the preparation and laying the turf.

 Depending on the depth you dig down, the quality of your soil (and whether you need to add fresh, topsoil or soil improver), how much you need to rotavate or rake, and how long you leave the soil to settle before laying the turf, as well as your ground area, you could be looking at huge variances in your labour time and costs.